maxwehmi/functional-duality/_TODO-list.md

 - [ ] Write a function which checks if a given ordered "TopoSpace" is a Priestley Space
 - [x] Write a function which checks if a given ordered topological spaces satisfies the Priestley Seperation axiom
 - [ ] Write a function which checks if a "TopoSpace" is actually a topological space
+- potentially: prove `mapTop mapping ta == tb` to be put in the report

 # Later: